Krav Maga for Women

 These are things that physical attributes that are important to anyone who wants to be capable of defending themselves.
 It’s especially significant to women because there are undeniable physical differences between men and women.

-These physical attributes and skills develop over the course of consistent training and personal effort which, as we mentioned above are two of the elements that factor into the equation regarding getting “the best” training.
+These physical attributes and skills develop over the course of consistent training and personal effort which, as we mentioned above are two of the elements that factor into the equation regarding getting “the best” self-defense for women.

 Expert Instructors.